 In Sister Bay in Door County, there's a cherry drop, with early fireworks at 8 p.m.

 Across Lake Michigan, there's a good old-fashioned ball drop in Ludington and a cherry drop up the coast in Traverse City, both followed by fireworks.
 In the Chicago suburb of Whiting, there's a pierogi drop with fireworks.

 A quiet cottage

-Every tourism web site lists vacation rentals, but VRBO makes it easy to see everything that's available; just plug in the dates you want.
+Every tourism web site lists vacation rentals, but Airbnb and VRBO makes it easy to see everything that's available; just plug in the dates you want.

 Door County has lots of rooms for the summer crowds, so you can always find a good inn or B&B for New Year's Eve.